Dallas: Airports

-Two commercial airports serve Dallas: Dallas/Fort Worth International Airport and Dallas Love Field.
+Two commercial airports serve Dallas: Dallas Fort Worth International Airport and Dallas Love Field.
 In addition, Dallas Executive Airport (formerly Redbird Airport), serves as a general aviation airport for the city, and Addison Airport functions similarly just outside the city limits in the suburb of Addison.
-Two more general aviation airports are about 35 mi north of Dallas in McKinney, and another two are in Fort Worth, on the west side of the Metroplex.
-Alliance Airport, in far North Fort Worth, is a cargo reliever airport to DFW and general aviation facility.
+Two more general aviation airports are about 35 mi north of Dallas in McKinney, and another two are in Fort Worth, on the west side of the metroplex.
+Alliance Airport, in far North Fort Worth, is a cargo reliever airport to DFW Airport and general aviation facility.

-DFW International Airport is in the suburbs slightly north of and equidistant to Downtown Fort Worth and Downtown Dallas.
+DFW Airport is in the suburbs slightly north of and equidistant to Downtown Fort Worth and Downtown Dallas.
 In terms of size, DFW International is the largest airport in the state, the second largest in the United States, and ninth largest in the world; DFW International Airport is larger than the island of Manhattan.

-In terms of traffic, DFW International is the busiest airport in the state, fourth-busiest in the United States, and eleventh-busiest in the world.
-The headquarters of American Airlines, the largest air carrier in the world ahead of United Airlines and Delta Air Lines, is less than 1 mi from DFW International within Fort Worth's city limits.
+In terms of traffic, DFW Airport is the busiest airport in the state, fourth-busiest in the United States, and eleventh-busiest in the world.
+The headquarters of American Airlines, the largest air carrier in the world ahead of United Airlines and Delta Air Lines, is less than 1 mi from DFW Airport within Fort Worth's city limits.
 Similarly, Love Field is within Dallas's city limits, about 6 mi northwest of Downtown, and is headquarters to Southwest Airlines, the largest domestic airline in the United States.